ursatile/fsnet/04-entity-framework-core.md

 }
 ```

-In this case, we're going to use the `MaxLength` attribute, since this can also be useful for frontend model validation.
+In this case, we're going to use the `MaxLength` attribute for the `Name` property, since this can also be useful for frontend model validation, and we'll override `OnModelBuilding` to specify a default value for the `Id` column.

-As with the `OnModelBuilding` approach, once we've added the annotation, we need to remove and re-create our migration:
+Once we've updated the code, we need to remove and re-create our migration:

 ```bash
 dotnet ef migrations remove